-• We recognized a gain related to the disposition of Elanco of approximately \$3.7 billion.
+We recognized a gain related to the disposition of Elanco of approximately \$3.7 billion for the six months ended June 30, 2019.

 Late-Stage Pipeline

 Our long-term success depends to a great extent on our ability to continue to discover and develop innovative pharmaceutical products and acquire or collaborate on molecules currently in development by other biotechnology or pharmaceutical companies.
 We have approximately 40 potential new drugs in human testing or under regulatory review and a larger number of projects in preclinical research.